 Why is it forbidden?
 It is the only active volcano in India.

-It is not only a long-established active volcano in South Asia but the only active volcano along a series of volcanoes from Sumatra to Myanmar.
-In 1991, Barren Island experienced a massive explosion that destroyed the fauna of this region, resulting in fewer bird species and population.
+It is not only a long-established active volcano in South Asia but the only active volcano along with a series of volcanoes from Sumatra to Myanmar.
+In 1991, Barren Island experienced a massive explosion that destroyed the fauna of this region, resulting in fewer bird species and populations.

 And since, this place became one of the banned places in India.
 However, if you wish to see the island, you can take a boat or ferry and witness it from a distance.
 Visitor safety is the primary concern when it comes to the inaccessibility of the island.

-Apart from this, it is said that the waters around the island are pristine and has Manta rays, basalt formations, and exotic coral reefs.
+Apart from this, it is said that the waters around the island are pristine and have Manta rays, basalt formations, and exotic coral reefs.
 But who knows, right?